ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. note::

-      This is basicly the same as :func:`id`, but for the Objective-C object wrapped by PyObjC instead of python objects.
+      This is basically the same as :func:`id`, but for the Objective-C object wrapped by PyObjC instead of python objects.